Snowflake-Labs/sfguide-frosty-llm-chatbot-on-streamlit-snowflake/frosty_llm_chatbot_on_streamlit_snowflake.md

 st.write(completion.choices[0].message.content)
 ```
-3. Run your Streamlit app by entering `run streamlit validate_credentials.py` in the command line.
+3. Run your Streamlit app by entering `streamlit run validate_credentials.py` in the command line.
 ![alt_text](assets/Validate_OpenAI_Creds.png)

 #### Snowflake credentials

 Next, let's validate that our Snowflake credentials are working as expected.

-Replace the contents of `validate_credentials.py` with the below code.
+1. Replace the contents of `validate_credentials.py` with the below code.
 This snippet does the following:
    * Imports the Streamlit package
    * Creates a Snowpark connection
    * Executes a query to pull the current warehouse and writes the result to the UI